 This data must be stored somewhere and is usually done so through a server either owned and operated by the mobile application provider or rented out through a larger provider.
-Regardless of the location of the server and data storage though, insecure data storage is one of the largest problems associated with the integrity of the app.
+Regardless of the location of the server, and data storage, insecure data storage is one of the largest problems associated with the integrity of the app.

-If the data storage is not properly secured, hackers can gain access to everything the application collects.
+If the data is not stored in a secured manner, hackers can gain access to everything the application collects.
 Almost every month, news breaks of a major company, such as Home Depot, Target, Starbucks and others having their network hacked, which releases hundreds of thousands if not millions of stored credit card numbers.
 Inferior data storage leads to this, which is exactly why improved security is vital.

 Data Leakage: A leak, no matter what it is involved with, is never good.
 A data leak is the equivalent of a dam leaking.
 It might start out as a small problem, but if it is not addressed immediately, it can drastically turn into a major situation.

 Preventing any data leakage is a major challenge all mobile application developers must face, whether it is financial information, login data or healthcare records.
 Constantly monitoring the application performance for possible holes is a must.